-In recent years there’s plenty of hubbub around the gentrification of Burning Man, where participants create a pop-up-city in Nevada’s Black Rock desert.
-Organizers bill Burning Man as an event “dedicated to community, art, self-expression and self-reliance” and a “crucible of creativity” where all are welcome.
+There has been plenty of hubbub in recent years around the gentrification of Burning Man, where participants create a pop-up-city in Nevada’s Black Rock desert.
+Organisers bill Burning Man as an event “dedicated to community, art, self-expression and self-reliance” and a “crucible of creativity” where all are welcome.
 But although the event started out as free in the early 1990s, the majority of this year’s tickets will go for nearly $400.
-Many longstanding Burning Man participants have declared that the Silicon Valley elite are running the spirit of the no-money-exchanged gifting philosophy at a gathering where attendees used to pitch a tent or show up in a jalopy of an RV.
+Many longstanding Burning Man participants have declared that the Silicon Valley elite are ruining the spirit of the no-money-exchanged gifting philosophy at a gathering where attendees used to pitch a tent or show up in a jalopy of an RV.
 These days, more and more millionaire entrepreneurs are spending heavily to erect lavish tents complete with foyers, fountains, chandeliers, catered meals and even this ridiculous rolling wooden yacht.

-Since there’s probably no going back at this point, here’s a peek at some of the VIP camps, packages and perks th one percenters get to enjoy come festival season.
+Since there’s probably no going back at this point, here’s a peek at some of the VIP camps, packages and perks the one percenters in the US get to enjoy during festival season.

 But the aforementioned price assumes you’re just bringing your own lame tent.
 You’ll have to pay extra for Bonnaroo’s punny Le Bon Tents, with the most basic-level version (for those “balling on a budget,” touts the description) costing $575 and shooting up from there, with VIP ticket holders getting the option to rent a 2-person luxury tent with actual windows, a tarp floor, attached shade tent, cooling units, power strips and daily ice for $2,150.
 This year, cabanas have become the festival’s newest high-end offering.
 The hard-wall structures have actual lockable doors and come with cute front patio and lawn chairs for just under $3,000.